aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/Label/_index.md

 ## **label**

+Encapsulates the object that represents a label in a spreadsheet.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |